artinkim/artin.kim/content/unlisted/cse-291-project.md

 Millions of people rely on **systems** to keep them safe every day.

 When these systems fail, people get hurt.
-It the responsibility of systems engineers to do everything within their power to eliminate modes of failure.
+It is the responsibility of systems engineers to do everything in their power to eliminate modes of failure.

 So what steps can be taken to ensure catastrophic failures do not occur?